shapiro-lab/semper-recode/docs/_build/_sources/usage.rst.txt

 .. py:method:: find_in_frame(self, sequence)

-        Takes in a sequence and returns a list of indices where the in-frame AUG codon is found.
+        Takes in a sequence (str) and returns a list of indices where the AUG codon is found.

    :param sequence: The input nucleotide sequence.
    :type sequence: str